privateprep/coding-space-website/src/pages/programs/camps-at-the-coding-space.md

 titleColor: "#ffffff"
 seo:
   title: Camps at The Coding Space
-  seo_description: >
+  description: >
     Our fun and educational camps combine project-based coding, STEM exploration, hands-on activities, epic team challenges, and more.
 Whether your child is joining us virtually or at one of our coding centers, they’re sure to have an unforgettable experience.
 heroImage:
   image: /img/tcs-header.png
   alt: Light blue hero image with animated computer and code